Dr. Jorge Villegas

 Ph.D., University of Texas at Austin

 - BUS 312 – Principles of Marketing,

 - BUS 411 – Consumer Behavior

-- Lemanski, Jennifer and Jorge Villegas (Accepted for publication), “Selling Health to the Distracted: Consumer Responses to Source Credibility and Ad Appeal Type in a Direct-to-Consumer Advertisement,” Health Marketing Quarterly.
+- Lemanski, Jennifer and Jorge Villegas (in press), “Selling Health to the Distracted: Consumer Responses to Source Credibility and Ad Appeal Type in a Direct-to-Consumer Advertisement,” Health Marketing Quarterly 32(3).

 - Valdez, Carlos, Jorge Villegas, and Evan Gallagher (2011), “Marketing’s Influence as an Antecedent of Differences of Sales-Marketing Thought Worlds in Mexican Companies,” International Business: Research, Teaching and Practice, 5(2), 48-59.

 Phone: (217) 206-7927